-Note: Students who earn a Bachelor of Music degree cannot also earn a Bachelor of Arts degree unless they qualify on the basis of a major other than music.
+Note: Students who earn a Bachelor of Music degree cannot also earn a Bachelor of Arts degree unless the basis of qualification is a major other than music.
+Students who earn a Bachelor of Fine Arts degree cannot also earn a Bachelor of Arts degree unless the basis of qualification is a major other than art.